Combodo/iTop/readme.txt

 Tadashi Kaneda for the Japanese translation
-Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices
+Antoine Coetsier for the CAS support and tests Vincenzo Todisco for his contribution to the enhancement of the webservices Tobias Glemser and Sabri Saleh for their consulting about iTop security

 2. INSTALLATION
    ============